 This should not come at the expense of having an open-door policy, or in this case an open-inbox policy.
 By encouraging your new sales hire to send queries through on your internal messaging system or via email you’ll ensure they’re never at risk of feeling unsupported.
 Make yourself available to your new team member, remind them that no question is too small to ask and assure them they don’t have to wait until your catch-up to raise an issue.
 Communicate this to your sales person and you’ll enable them to hit their maximum productivity.

 Bring the team together

 Sales is a sociable job and one where employees get their buzz from speaking to people and helping to uncover the customer’s needs.
-Now that your team are working from home it’s essential that you promote a strong team culture.
+Now that your team are working remotely it’s essential that you promote a strong team culture.
 Connect your new sales person with other team members through weekly meetings, or more frequently depending on what’s right for your team.
 These group video calls are also the perfect time to recognise sales people who are hitting their targets and strengthen your culture despite the distance.

 Focus on a consistent process

 One benefit of onboarding an employee remotely is that it’s easier to approach the process with consistency.
 Each individual will need support in different areas but to onboard your new hire successfully you need a more regimented method – think role clarity, pipeline transparency and well-defined expectations.
 Around two in three employees believe they’re given unclear job descriptions and this is particularly a problem for hiring managers who are not within earshot of their new team member.

 With a consistent onboarding process, sales managers can build a cohesive team who all work towards the same goal and not against one another – these are the foundations which make for a high-performance sales team.